Santo Maris Oia Luxury Suites & Spa – Luxury, all-suite resort with 6 pools and the best spa in Santorini.

 - Ages: 12 year and above only.
 Guests tend to be honeymooners or couples celebrating a special occasion, as well as a few families with older children.
 About one third of the guests are American, while the rest tend to be from the UK or Western Europe.
 Their target demographic enjoys privacy, peacefulness, and a romantic ambiance.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1 kilometer (17-minute walk – it’s a steep hill) from Santo Maris Oia.
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1 km (it’s a steep hill) from Santo Maris Oia.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia, and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants and the waiter will be happy to call one for you.)
-Katharos Beach is another rocky beach nearby (23-minute walk), with one beach bar.
+(Buy a snack at one of the restaurants and the waiter will be happy to call one.)
+Katharos Beach is another rocky beach nearby, with 1 beach bar.
 It is off the beaten path, so much quieter than Ammoudi Bay, but not as beautiful.

 - View: Most rooms offer a sea view or sunset sea view, with a few pool view suites too.
 The sunset and sea views are over the Aegean but not the caldera.
 This is a spectacular sunset spot from a unique vantage point.